alexherce/reddit-placebot/README.md

 # Reddit Place Bot

-This is a bot I made for the Reddit [/r/place](https://www.reddit.com/r/place/) event of 2017 April Fools Day.
+This is a bot for the Reddit [/r/place](https://www.reddit.com/r/place/) event of 2017 April Fools Day.

 Bot created by [Zequez](https://github.com/Zequez/reddit-placebot)